 General -> Features

-As it turns out, paid version is offering slightly more settings than the free one.
+As it turns out, a paid version is offering slightly more settings than the free one.

 Personally, I have all available options enabled, but in this section, I will go through all of them quickly.

-SEO analysis is a very useful feature which I’ve shown you earlier in this article.
+SEO analysis is a handy feature that I’ve shown you earlier in this article.

 However, there is one very interesting and important difference between this feature’s suggestions provided by free and paid versions of Yoast.

-Take a look what suggestions I have received when I had a free version of the plugin activated.
+Take a look at what suggestions I had received when I had a free version of the plugin activated.